- Why am I noticing an increase in flights operating during the night time?

 Noise Complaints Handling Service

-Complaints regarding noise at the airport should be made in the first instance via our online submission form;
+Complaints regarding noise at the airport should be made in the first instance via WebTrak.

-Please note that LSA only accept noise complaints via this submission from, or via postal mail.
+Please note that as from 31st March 2021 LSA will only accept noise complaints via WebTrak, or via postal mail.
 Complaint forms submitted through third party groups or organisations, standard internet mail, or bulk mail services may not be received or processed due to anti-spam controls and Internet Service Provider policies.

 Please ensure that your letter includes your full name, address and a contact number as well as details of the aircraft/flight you wish to complain about i.e. date, time, and the nature of your enquiry/complaint.